emb-riscv/specs-markdown/csrs.md

 ## Interrupt Enable (`iena`)

 The `iena` CSR is an XLEN-bit read/write register that controls whether the interrupt are enabled or not.

-Access to the interrupt enable bit must be quite fast since handling the interrupts is used to implement critical sections.
+This register has a single bit on purpose.
+Access to the interrupt enable bit must be quite fast since masking all interrupts is one of the methods used to implement critical sections.

 | Bits | Name | Type | Reset | Description |
 |:-----|:-----|:-----|:------|-------------|